 Requirements for all applicants: You will need to be able to make a living in Germany.
 If you are older than 45, you will also need to prove that you have adequate pension provisions.

 Term of your residence permit

-When you apply for a visa, a residence permit or a settlement permit or an extension of these documents, you normally have to pay a fee.
-The fee amount depends on your location, the duration and the purpose of your stay.
+When you apply for a visa, a residence permit, a settlement permit or an extension of these documents, you normally have to pay a fee.
+The amount depends on your location, the duration and the purpose of your stay.
 A residence permit will cost you a maximum of 140 euros, while a settlement permit will cost 260 euros at most.
 As a rule, the fee for visas is 60 euros.
-Please ask your competent foreigners authority or mission about the fees you need to expect.
+Please ask the immigration authority responsible for you or mission about the fees you should expect.

 When you apply for a residence permit, you normally have to bring the following documents with you:

 - Proof of health insurance

 - Researchers and academics: current employment contract